Carthage College: Expansion

-The Oaks, a new student residence village overlooking Lake Michigan, opened in 2012, containing six villas with semi-private suites and a media lounge on each floor.
+The Oaks, a new student residence village overlooking Lake Michigan, opened in 2012, containing six villas with semi-private suites and a media lounge.

 In fall 2015, a new science center opened in the newly renovated David A. Straz Jr. Center for the Natural and Social Sciences.
 Originally built in 1962, the former Science Hall was renovated and renamed in honor of David A. Straz, Jr., in 1995.
 The latest $45 million expansion added a new planetarium, twelve new science labs, new classrooms, faculty offices, and student gathering and exhibition spaces.

 In fall 2018, the newest residence hall, The Tower, was opened.
 The Tower provides students with apartment-style suites with personal bathrooms, as well as media lounges on each floor and communal kitchens on every other floor.
-The new building also presented students with the Terrace, a new studying space with televisions, laptop bars, and a functioning fireplace.
+The building also presented students with the Terrace, a studying space with televisions, laptop bars, and a functioning fireplace.

 Presidents

 Carthage has had 23 presidents since its founding: